+usqualifications

-- numerous and/or bigger patches of one colour - very uneven colour mixture
+numerous and/or bigger patches of one colour

+very uneven colour mixture

+numerous and/or bigger patches

-- numerous and/or bigger patches of one colour not to exceed 1/3 of the entire cavy.
+cavy. - numerous and/or bigger patches of one colour not to exceed 1/3 of the entire

 Tortoiseshell

 The head and body show an equal distribution of square-cut patches of preferably equal size of two standardized colours, except white.
 There should be an imaginary line running from the nose to the hindquarters on the back and belly separating two opposing coloured patches.